The Chapel of St. Barnabas Apostle and Martyr

 Archbishop of Ottawa

-will celebrate the Ordination
+celebrated the Ordination

 to the Ministerial Priesthood of Our Lord Jesus Christ in the